pjungwir/pg-temporal-talk-2020/slides.md

 Note:

+- In the execute phase, we have to do one extra thing:
+  - Perform the extra inserts for leftovers before and after the targeting range.
 - First we need to evaluate the target range.
   - Remember we built a Node for the range constructor function.
   - Now we actually evaluate the function.